Don't Tell Me (Madonna song): Recording and composition

 According to the sheet music published by Musicnotes.com, "Don't Tell Me" is set in the time signature of common time, with a moderate tempo of 100 beats per minute.
 It is composed in the key of D major with the singer's vocals ranging from the lower octave of G3 to the higher note of A♭4.
 The song follows a basic sequence of D–Am–C–G as its chord progression.
 Ben Greenbank from Sputnikmusic described the track as a "country meets dance" song with trip hop beats, accompanied by acoustic guitar riffs.
 Chuck Arnold of Billboard described "Don't Tell Me" as a "twangy trip-hop" track.
+While, Billboard 's Jason Lipshutz said its production "served as an act of twangy defiance — with clipped vocals, guitar loops, strings and a mainstream take on folktronica".
 The song begins with a "plucked" guitar riff in a jagged stop/start beat, with the arpeggios reminiscent of country music.
 Every fourth beat is followed by a small silence that eventually builds into the chorus.

 Rikky Rooksby, author of The Complete Guide to the Music of Madonna, described the track as an "electronica meets country rock" song based on a single four-chord sequence, disguised by the mixing.
 He found that Madonna's expressive lead vocals were double tracked.
 The strings appeared towards the end with the looping sounds continuing and ultimately fading.
 According to author Carol Vernallis, the contradictory guitar stops interspersed with the digital electronic sounds made the song sound "authentic" in its portrayal of the country-western genre of music.
 When asked about the differences between his demo and Madonna's song, Henry pointed out that it was the groove which was important.
 Lyrically, Madonna urges her lover in the song to stop controlling her actions and feelings; she compares the lyrics to the work of Frank Sinatra.
 She conjures up unnatural imagery through the lyrics by singing "Tell the bed not to lay / Like the open mouth of a grave, yeah / Not to stare up at me / Like a calf down on its knees".